Infosoft customer since

 The client is one of the world’s most respected and recognizable brands.
 As a result, each new job vacancy attracts hundreds of applications.
 But considering the strategic mandates, the HR team asked its top impaneled staffing suppliers to leave off the logo and name of the company from the advertisements and initial candidate discussions.

 There is no denying that C++ is a high-demand skill.
 In addition, reliability, performance, and applications play a critical role in sorting top talent out from the chaff.
+But the client did not receive expected outputs from its partners.
 The director of engineering rushed out to us after meeting with a series of failures over a quarter.
 He was looking for C++ programmers and developers for client-server applications.
 However, the project managers were not getting suitable candidates with the right skill match.
 The director wondered if it was a macro skill-gap issue or micro mismanagement.
 In a bid to fix the issue quick and easy, he called us for a urgent meet-up.

 One of our directors, Raj, who was present in the meeting, had a background in software engineering.
 Over the conversation, he realized that the client needed client-server developers instead of web application developers, but surprisingly, no one mentioned that part in the JD.